-Climate change is expected to increase atmospheric particulate matter mainly due to more frequent and longer droughts that lengthen the wildfire season (Jenkins et al. 2014), increase ignitable fuels and result in larger wildfires (Norby et al. 2010; Jolly et al. 2015; Abatzoglou and Williams 2016) and thus more smoke.
+Climate change is expected to increase atmospheric particulate matter mainly due to more frequent and longer droughts that lengthen the wildfire season (Jenkins et al. 2014), increase ignitable fuels and result in larger wildfires (Norby et al. 2010; Jolly et al. 2015; Abatzoglou and Williams 2016) and thus, more smoke.
+Projections of precipitation changes in Montana, although with moderate uncertainty, indicate that wetter and earlier springs can increase wildfire fuel and if followed by mid-summer drought can increase fire frequency.
 Particulate matter is also expected to increase in eastern Montana as dust emissions in agricultural areas where more land gets tilled for crops (Gage et al. 2016) and tillage is a common summer fallow practice (Cook et al. 2014; Dawson et al. 2014).
-Projections of precipitation changes in Montana, although with moderate uncertainty, indicate that wetter and earlier springs can increase wildfire fuel and if followed by mid-summer drought can increase fire frequency.

 Extreme Heat in Montana